rackms/docs-gcp/docs/rackspace-elastic-engineering-and-optimizer/index.rst

 access to certified cloud specialists through a flexible POD-based model.
-We have experts who can implement industry-best cloud monitoring technologies, suggest cost optimization recommendations, solve your IT challenges, and offer other value-added services, all backed by AWS certified engineers and architects.
+We have experts who can implement industry-best cloud monitoring technologies, suggest cost optimization recommendations, solve your IT challenges, and offer other value-added services — all backed by GCP-certified engineers and architects.

 Our offers enable you to customize your experience and choose the service options to match your needs.